 Kebler Pass near Crested Butte

 One of the most iconic places to see Colorado fall colors is Kebler Pass near Crested Butte.
-The massive aspen groves, stretching for nearly 30 miles along the pass, is so large in fact, that it has been a contender for the “world’s largest living organism.”
+The massive aspen groves, stretching for nearly 30 miles along the pass, are so large in fact, that they have been a contender for the “world’s largest living organism.”

 Aspen groves often grow from a singular root system.
 They grow new trunks from the underground roots, creating a singular root system that can span 100+ acres.
-An entire hillside can be covered by one aspen organism.
+An entire hillside can be covered by a single aspen tree.
 What does this mean for leaf peepers in Colorado?
 Because the root systems are interconnected, it means the trees will lose their leaves at the same, bloom in spring together, and yellow in unison for one heck of a fall foliage show.

 Kebler Pass lies between the towns of Crested Butte and Paonia along Highway 133.
-As part of the West Elk Loop Scenic Byway, it is one of the best fall drives in Colorado.
+As part of the West Elk Loop Scenic Byway, it is one of Colorado’s best fall drives.
 The road is dirt and gravel, easily passable with any car before winter snow settles in.

 There are several pull-out points for scenic views.
 A hike I enjoy when I’m over that way is the Three Lakes Loop—a 3.4-mile loop through aspen groves and scenic lake views.
 More hiking options can also be found along Ohio Creek Road.